monnicam88/hangman-game/README.md

 **The settings can change the behavior of the game.
 Decide for yourself how the game settings will change.
 There are 2 possible changes:**
 - Change the length of the word.
 By default, the length of the word is not limited.
 The player can choose to select words   between 5 and 7 letters, for example.
 - Change the number of attempts.
-By default, the player is entitled to 5 errors.
-This number can be changed, for example,   to 3 errors.
+By default, the player is entitled to 5 attempts.
+This number can be changed, for example,   to 3 attempts.

         3. EXIT